Does Acupuncture Work? Let's Talk About Evidence Based Healthcare

-Western medicine emphasises evidence-based medicine, a concept developed by Canadian epidemiologist David Sackett.
+Western medicine can often seem to be all about “the science” or evidence-based medicine, a concept developed by Canadian epidemiologist David Sackett.

 Back in 1981 he and his colleagues at McMaster University began publishing a series of articles in the Canadian Medical Journal advising physicians how to appraise medical literature.
-But an evidence-based medicine approach doesn’t rely solely on “the science” Sackett also advocated using the physician’s expertise, considering the individual needs of the patient, and the patients wishes.
+But an evidence-based medicine approach doesn’t rely solely on research.
+Sackett also advocated using the physician’s expertise, considering the individual needs of the patient, and the patient’s wishes.

 Challenges in Evidence-Based Medicine

-Once Sackett had given us a starting point for evidence-based medicine, you’d think understanding what works would be plain sailing .
-But no, evidence-based medicine is a bit of a minefield.
+Once Sackett had given us a starting point for evidence-based medicine, you’d think it would be easy to understand what “works” But no, the research aspect of evidence-based medicine is a minefield.

 Firstly, there needs to be a hypothesis – an assumption that can be tested to see if it’s true or not.